-17a Psalm 69:9.
+17a This is quoted from Psalm 69:9.
 Christ did angry when there was a good reason to be.
-Anger is not a sin but it is dangerous for us because our anger is often based on the fact that we were hurt, offended, rejected, inconvenienced, something that offended our pride.
+Anger is not a sin, but it is dangerous for us because our anger is often based on the fact that we were hurt, offended, rejected, inconvenienced, something that offended our pride.
 When Christ got angry, Self and pride did not enter into it, but rather His holy jealousy over the things that pertained to the Father.